davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

 6. Once you're satisfied with your code, try running `PerformanceTester.testStdDev()` vary N=1000,2000,3000,...,5000.
 Make a plot and place it the plot in the lab report, and answer the questions.

+As you progress in this course (let alone the major/minor), you'll need to become more and more attuned to the running times of the algorithms you write.
+The process you saw in this section demonstrates how computer scientists have to think!

-##### Median Analysis
+#### Part 5.
+Median Analysis

-1. Finally, Open up the `RuntimeTester` class, and look for the `median()` method.
-Try to appreciate how exactly it's being used to calculate the median element.
-You're reminded that the median is the element with an equal number of elements less than, and greater than it.
-Carefully and hypothesize what the best, worst, and average cases would be for ordered and unordered lists.
+Finally, let's try analyzing a tougher one.
+Open up the `RuntimeTester` class, and look for the `median()` method.
+Try to appreciate how it calculates the median element in a list.
+(The median is the element with an equal number of elements less than, and greater than it.)
+Hypothesize what the best, worst, and average cases of this algorithm would be for both ordered and unordered lists.

-2. Open your Lab Report back up.
-For each best/worst/average case, write down (1) the scenario under which the case would be observed, and (2) the equation, in terms of N, expressing its complexity.
+1. Now open your Lab Report back up.
+For each best/worst/average case, write down: (A) the scenario under which that case would be observed, and (B) the corresponding running time function, $$T(n)$$.

-3. Run some experiments by varying N = 1000, 2000, ..., 5000.
+3. Run some experiments by once again increasing N = 1000, 2000, ..., 5000 for both unordered and ordered lists.
 Open your spreadsheet program, and generate another plot, with the best, worst, and average-case.
 Insert the plot in your Lab Report, and answer the final questions.

-4. Finally hypothesize whether ordering affects the complexities of this method.
+4. Finally hypothesize whether the list ordering affects the complexities of this method.
 Run a final set of experiments to confirm/reject your hypothesis.
+(It's okay to be wrong!)

 #### Grading